Solihull: Other sports

 Archery has always been a prominent sport in Solihull.
 The Meriden Archery Club, founded in 1936, meet within the grounds of the Packington Estate and practice target archery.
 The Forest of Arden Bowmen practice field archery in grounds nearby.

-Meriden is also home to the Woodmen of the Forest of Arden founded 1785, an illustrious society of archers who shoot a unique and historic type of clout archery with longbows.
+Meriden is also home to the Woodmen of the Forest of Arden founded 1785, a society of archers who shoot a unique and historic type of clout archery with longbows.